Reading Time: 3 minutes

 The numbers tell the story.
 The Ford and Higgs governments took almost an identical approach to healthcare but diverged significantly on non-healthcare-related spending.

-Over the first two years of the pandemic, both Ontario and New Brunswick increased healthcare spending by an average of 4.8 percent per year.
+Over the first two years of the pandemic, both Ontario and New Brunswick increased healthcare spending by an average of 4.8 per cent per year.

 But in non-healthcare-related spending, the Higgs government made a major effort to live within its means, while the Ford government went on a spending binge.